Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

-Another formulation of this definition can be found in \cite{Ma2013} under the terminology of \textbf{path-lifting}. \begin{rem} Diffeological connections satisfy many of the usual properties that classical connections on a principal $G$-bundle (where $G$ is a finite-dimensional Lie group) enjoy; in particular, they admit unique horizontal lifts of paths into the base of a principal bundle \cite[Article 8.32]{Igdiff}, and they pull back by smooth maps \cite[Article 8.33]{Igdiff}. \end{rem} \begin{Proposition} Let $V$ be a vector space. $G$ acts smoothly on the right on $\Omega(P,V)$ setting
+\begin{rem} Diffeological connections satisfy many of the usual properties that classical connections on a principal $G$-bundle (where $G$ is a finite- dimensional Lie group) enjoy; in particular, they admit unique horizontal lifts of paths in $\pathloc(M)$ \cite[Article 8.32]{Igdiff}, and they pull back by smooth maps \cite[Article 8.33]{Igdiff}. \end{rem}